Particle Output Data

 Ensemble Statistics and Reduced Data

-M-Star produces reduced statistical outputs that summarize ensemble averaged particle properties over time.
+Particle output data is printed to a Particle Statistics file that summarize ensemble averaged particle properties over time.
 These statistics include quantities such as total particle count, mean particle diameter, and total interfacial area.
 They also include ensemble-total quantities such as the volumetric mass transfer coefficient (\(kLa\)) and total heat transfer rate.
 This data is written to ASCII text files at the Statistics Output Write Interval.

 Particle-Resolved Data